Cynixia/The-Black-Book/Sequential Circuit.md

 Asynchronous circuits commonly use *time delay devices* as storage elements.
 Time delay may be introduced by propagation delay instead, and therefore asynchronous circuits can be considered as just combinational circuits with *feedback*.

 ## Storage elements
-The two types of storage elements used in sequential circuits are:
+The two types of basic storage elements used in sequential circuits are:
 - [[Latch|Latches]]
 - [[Flip-flop|Flip-flops]]